zac-k/phase-ret-dl/README.md

 Dict of length three containing the size of the training, validation, and test sets, respectively.
 Validation is currently not implemented in this code and has no effect.

+### 'Start Number'

+Specimen number to start importing at.
+This is useful for debugging if there is a problem with any files used for training or testing, but can also be used to train the network on a different subset of the data.

 ### 'Batch Size'

 Number of training examples to use in each training batch.